Ina Bandy: Exhibitions

 2006-2007: La photographie humaniste: 1945-1968 (curated by Laure Beaumont-Maillet, Francoise Denoyelle).
 Bibliothèque Nationale de France, Paris.

 2013: La vie a fleur d’objectif, a solo exhibition of Ina Bandy's works, the Gallery of the Alliance Française de Bruxelles-Europe, Brussels.

 Published work

-Bandy has contributed photographs for various works written by André Malraux, including his three volumes on The Psychology of Art (published 1947-1949).
-Her photographs taken in Sri Lanka between 1955-1956 are used as sources for the illustrations in E. F. C. Ludowyk's book The Footprint of the Buddha.
+Bandy has contributed photographs for various works written by André Malraux, including his three volumes on The Psychology of Art (published 1947–1949).
+Her photographs taken in Sri Lanka between 1955 and 1956 are used as sources for the illustrations in E. F. C. Ludowyk's book The Footprint of the Buddha.